 How We Got Started

-Theatre for All (TFA) provides an extensive theatre education and opportunities for people with disabilties.
+Theatre for All (TFA) provides an extensive theatre education and opportunities for people with disabilities.

-TFA trains members in a wide range of the theatrical skills and creates high quality plays that are performed to a public audience.
+TFA trains members in a wide range of theatrical (arts based) skills and creates high quality plays/films that are performed to a public audience.

 TFA advocates for employment within the arts, creative empowerment and social integration for people with disabilities.
 TFA generates a vibrant and nurturing community for its members, their families and teachers and believes in the power of theatre to create positive change and that everyone deserves access to the arts.